 The idea isn’t to simply eliminate arginine from the diet, nor is it to eat only high-Lysine foods.

-In fact, if you want to manage herpes, it’s generally fine to have higher arginine foods if you can balance them out with foods with more lysine.
+In fact, if you want to try Lysine to manage a condition like a herpes virus, it’s generally fine to have higher arginine foods if you balance them out with foods with more lysine.

 The trick is to keep the overall lysine count higher.

 Be sure to speak to your doctor to see if making any such change is suitable to your situation.

 Here’s a list of foods that have significantly more lysine than arginine: